Museu Medeiros e Almeida

-The Casa-Museu Medeiros e Almeida is one of the most important Portuguese private decorative arts collections, gathered by the businessman, collector, and benefactor António Medeiros e Almeida (1895–1986).
+The Medeiros e Almeida Museum is one of the most important Portuguese private decorative arts collections, gathered by the businessman, collector, and benefactor António de Medeiros e Almeida (1895–1986).

-The museum, housed in Almeida's former residence, a late 19th-century manor located in the centre of Lisbon, is divided into two distinct areas: the residential area that was kept as it was during the collector's lifetime, and a purpose-built museum on the site of the former garden – the new wing – recreates 18th-century French style interiors.
+The museum, housed in Medeiros e Almeida's former residence, a late 19th-century manor located in the centre of Lisbon, is divided into two distinct areas: the residential area that was kept as it was during the collector's lifetime, and a purpose-built museum on the site of the former garden – the new wing – that recreates 18th-century French style interiors.

 The museum's most striking quality lies in how different decorative elements have been harmoniously blended, from Chinese ceramics to Portuguese and French furniture, Dutch and Flemish paintings, watches and jewellery to textiles, silversmith, and fans.

 The collection

-The museum has twenty-seven rooms and around two thousand works of art.
-Including furniture, painting, sculpture, textiles, jewellery, ceramics, fans and sacred art.
-The object cover the century II BC to the 20th century.
+The museum has twenty-seven rooms and around two thousand works of art, including furniture, painting, sculpture, textiles, jewellery, ceramics, fans and sacred art.
+The objects cover the second century BC to the 20th century.

-The collection is representative of Medeiros e Almeida's eclectic taste, with four main collections standing out: one of Portugal's most important clock collections, an important porcelain Chinese Ceramics, a large and unique silverware collection and a collection of decorative fans.
+The collection is representative of Medeiros e Almeida's eclectic taste, with four main collections standing out: one of Portugal's most important clock collections, an important collection of porcelain Chinese Ceramics, a large and unique silverware collection and a collection of decorative fans.